Get a property report and suburb profile for any property in Cranbourne South

 Cranbourne South rental market trends

-The rental market in Cranbourne South has experienced moderate growth, with house rents increasing by 4.1% over the past year to $635 per week.
-However, there is no data available for unit rents, indicating a potential lack of unit rental properties in the area.
-This suburb offers opportunities for investors focusing on house rentals in a growing community.
+The rental market in Cranbourne South has experienced modest growth, with house rents increasing by 1.1% over the past year to $635 per week.
+There is no data available for unit rents, indicating a potential lack of unit supply in the area.
+This suburb offers a stable environment for house rentals, appealing to families and individuals seeking a suburban lifestyle.

 Suburbs near Cranbourne South